-Thin Mints Cookies made with homemade buttery chocolate cookies dipped in mint fudge glaze.
-This simple recipe for copycat Thin Mints tastes even better than the original!
+Copycat Thin Mints Cookies made with homemade chocolate cookies, dipped in a mint fudge glaze.
+This simple chocolate mint cookies recipe tastes just as amazing, (dare I say?) better than the original!

-We love Thin Mints in our house, so when I discovered this tasty recipe for copycats, I was delighted!
-They taste amazing- even better than the originals!
+We love Thin Mints in our house, so when I discovered this tasty cookie recipe for copycats, I was delighted!
 They have a fantastic chocolate flavor and a buttery crisp texture with the perfect mint flavor.
-Try them; you’ll love them!

 Copycat Girl Scout Thin Mints ingredients